gilliangoud/sport/README.md

 - [x] Auth users
 - [x] Login
 - [x] Registering
-- [ ] Users can register themselves as a athlete
+- [x] Users can register themselves as a athlete
-- [ ] Users can register a club
+- [ ] Users can register a club/organization
-- [ ] Users can join a club
+- [ ] Users can join a club/organization
-- [ ] Users can represent a club
+- [ ] Users can represent a club/organization
 - [ ] Admins can approve applicants
-- [ ] Users can be admin of a club
+- [ ] Users can be admin of a club/organization
-- [ ] Admins of a club can create a competition, all clubadmins get added to the competition
+- [ ] Admins of a club can create a competition, all club admins get added to the competition
 - [ ] Users can enter their Athletes in a competition
 - [ ] Users can withdraw their athletes from a competition with a reason. -> can change the status of a entry
-- [ ] Admins of the competition can mark competitors present or widthdrawn
+- [ ] Admins of the competition can mark competitors present or withdrawn
 - [ ] Add usage of salts when hashing
 - [ ] more auth providers - TDB